 In a retail and hospitality environment, a checklist is a collection of brand standards and best practices.
 What goes on the checklist reflects what matters to the brand (strategic initiatives, seasonal programs, etc…), what the brand is required to do (laws and regulations, health and safety, etc…) and what it aspires to be, operationally and … Continue reading Calibrating Checklists and Teams

 In-store execution is known to drive sales and cut costs.
 But for these and other known merits of execution, how do you actually achieve it?

-On this blog, we often argue that retail audits drive sales, increase customer satisfaction and mitigate risks in multi-unit retail.
+Sure, retail audits drive sales, increase customer satisfaction and mitigate risks in multi-unit retail.
 But how exactly will retail audits benefit you?
-Here are some of the benefits you might expect from retail audits, grouped by role.
-Head Office Lower total cost of ownership than Excel™ and paper-based visits. … Continue reading Who Benefits from Retail Audits?
+Here are some of the benefits you might expect from retail audits.
+Head Office Lower total cost of ownership than Excel™ and paper-based visits.
+Home-grown solutions are often lacking and needlessly expensive to … Continue reading Who Benefits from Retail Audits?

 I have a bone to pick with some of my favorite QSR brands.
 It’s not the menu.
 It’s not the service.
 It’s not the seating, the parking lot nor the drive-thru.
 Quick service restaurants have obviously poured money, systems and processes in key areas and it shows.
 But when nature calls, or when I want … Continue reading Great Sandwich.
 Lousy Washrooms.